The model of quark

 of quarks: s, c, b, t, which are associated with the quantum numbers of:

-strangeness s, charm c, beauty (bottomness) b, truth (topness) t.
-For u- and
+strangeness s, charm c, beauty (bottomness) b, truth (topness)

-d-quarks there are no special quantum numbers, associated with the flavor.
+t.
+For u- and d-quarks there are no special quantum numbers, associated with

 In the model of quark